My Promise to you

 Your Subscription Entitles You To:

-• The Insider’s Guide to Visiting the Côte d’Or and Chablis, updated December 2023, is filled with information about the best hotels and restaurants plus other important tips to make your visit the best ever.
-This electronic Guide is complimentary with 2 and 3 year subscriptions or can be purchased separately.
+- The Insider’s Guide to Visiting the Côte d’Or and Chablis, updated May 2024, is filled with information about the best hotels and restaurants plus other important tips to make your visit the best ever.
+This electronic Guide is complimentary with 2-year subscriptions or can be purchased separately.
 Click here for the details!

 All Burghound Website Guests Can: